plaid/deprecated-link/README.md

 Most Plaid API calls involve three pieces of information: a `client_id`, `secret`, and an `access_token`.
 All three of these are considered private information - they are not meant to be shared or hard coded directly into an app or site.
-This poses a problem for Project CSA, as a user will be onboarding directly in the browser.
+This poses a problem for Plaid Link, as a user will be onboarding directly in the browser.

 To address this, Plaid client accounts now have an additional identifier: a `public_key`.
-- the `public_key` simply associates users that onboard through Project CSA with your `client_id` and `secret`
+- the `public_key` simply associates users that onboard through Plaid Link with your `client_id` and `secret`
 - the `public_key` **cannot** be used to make authenticated Plaid API calls (i.e. retrieving account and routing numbers for a user)

-Once a user has successfully onboarded via Project CSA, the module will provide a `public_token`.
+Once a user has successfully onboarded via Plaid Link, the module will provide a `public_token`.
 This is in contrast to typical Plaid API requests, which return an `access_token`.